hamidgasmi/training.computerscience.cloud.aws/README.md

 - Put an item:
 	- It's writing an item
 	- It requires to specify an item's primary key: PK only or PK and SK
-	- It'sn't allowed to put a partial item: all attributes must be written at the same time
+	- It's NOT allowed to put a partial item: all attributes must be written at the same time
 	- It returns HTTP status code 200 when data it stored persistently (succesfuly)
 - Scan:
 	- It doesn't require any parameters
-	- It no parameter is added, it will then list/retrieve all item in the scaned table
+	- If no parameter is added, it will then list/retrieve all item in the scaned table
-	- It allow additional filters on any attribute of the table
+	- It allows additional filters on any attribute of the table
 	- When a filter isn't on a primary key,
 		- It read all items of a table;
 		- It excludes items that don't match the filter;